 They are based on your partner's National Insurance contributions.
 To find out if you are able to get either of these benefits contact your local benefits agency or look on the Department for Work and Pensions’ website for details.

 If you, as the next of kin, are getting certain benefits such as unemployment or sickness benefits, you may be able to get help with paying for the funeral.
-This would only cover the cost of a very simple funeral.
-You will not be able to claim money for the cost of a private burial space in the cemetery or a memorial headstone.
-Ask your specific Benefits Agency or the Citizens Advice Bureau for information about this.
+You can read more about who can claim for this funeral payment, and what costs are covered, on the NHS choices website.
+This grant helps towards the cost of the funeral.
+But even if you plan a very simple funeral, the grant will probably not cover all of the costs.
+It is helpful to plan for the costs of the funeral in advance, as often the undertaker needs payment before the service goes ahead.
+Ask your specific Benefits Agency or the Citizens Advice Bureau for information about this funeral grant.

 If your loved one was able to discuss their funeral before they died they may have left specific instructions on how they would like it to be.
 They may have already organised their funeral or cremation before they died or left instructions in their will.
 If they did, then you will need to include them in your plans.